Irisufus/NoxesiumAPI/README.md

 # NoxUtils
-This is mainly an "API" adding things I wanted.
+This is an API with support for Skript in mind.
 You can always ask me to add something or check out [NoxesiumUtils by SuperNeon4ik](https://github.com/SuperNeon4ik/NoxesiumUtils/tree/master)

 > [!NOTE]
-> Currently being rewritten from the old version (private repo)
+> Functions for server rules will change in the next update.
+This will also include the missing server rules

 ## Features
 - Setting server/entity rules